 - No specific left foot/right foot cut for better compression

-You’ll have a perfect fit since the socks are designed specifically for the left and right foot, so you won’t have to worry about any uncomfortableness in wearing them.
-Likewise, the fabric is comfortable, lightweight, moisture wicking, and thermal regulating.
-Finally, you’ll have added arch support thanks to the ultra-zone ribbing, which is provided by an elastic band that goes around the foot to help support your arches to avoid fatigue.
+You’ll have a perfect fit since the socks are designed specifically for the left and right foot.
+Likewise, the fabric is comfortable, lightweight, moisture-wicking, and thermally regulating.
+Finally, you’ll have added arch support to reduce foot fatigue thanks to the ultra-zone ribbing provided by an elastic band that goes around the midfoot.

 - Snug, but not a tourniquet